meese-os/meeseOS-manual/src/guide/framework/README.md

 ---
-description: A guide on how to use different frameworks within OS.js
+description: A guide on how to use different frameworks within MeeseOS
 full_title: Frameworks Guide
 ---

 # Frameworks Guide

-This guide shows you how to use some popular frameworks "natively" in OS.js.
+This guide shows you how to use some popular frameworks "natively" in MeeseOS.

 If you want to run your application completely sandboxed, see [IFrame application](../../tutorial/iframe/README.md) tutorial.

-> [info] Since a OS.js window render methods gives you access to
+> [info] Since a MeeseOS window render methods gives you access to
 > the DOM you are free to use any framework or library as you see fit.

 ## React